Farley Mowat: Affiliations

 Mowat was a strong supporter of the Green Party of Canada and a close friend of the party's leader Elizabeth May.
 The Green Party sent a direct mail fundraising appeal in Mowat's name in June 2007, and that same year Mowat became a patron of the Nova Scotia Nature Trust by donating over 200 acre of his land in Cape Breton Island to the Nature Trust.
 He was also an honorary director of the North American Native Plant Society.
-Mowat was described as "a life-long socialist."
+Mowat was described as "a life-long socialist".

 Farley Mowat Library

 In 2012, independent Canadian publisher Douglas & McIntyre announced they had created the Farley Mowat Library series and would be re-releasing many of his most popular titles, with new designs and introductions, in print and e-book format.

+Mowat's archives are held at the William Ready Division of Archives and Research Collections at McMaster University, in Hamilton, Ontario.

 Later life

-Mowat and his second wife Claire spent their later years together in Port Hope, Ontario and their summers on a farm on Cape Breton Island.
+Mowat and his second wife Claire spent their later years together in Port Hope, Ontario, and their summers on a farm on Cape Breton Island.
 They attended a local Anglican church in Port Hope about monthly, Claire emphasizing that Mowat was more spiritual than religious, and Mowat stating that he probably believed in God the same way his dog did, and that such ceremonies were important in tying people to each other and the world.

 Mowat is considered a saint by the God's Gardeners, a fictional religious sect that is the focus of Margaret Atwood's 2009 novel The Year of the Flood.

-Mowat died on May 6, 2014, less than one week before his 93rd birthday.
-He maintained his interest in Canada's wilderness areas throughout his life and could be heard a few days before his death on the CBC Radio One program The Current, speaking against the provision of Wi-Fi service in national parks.
+Mowat died on May 6, 2014, at age 92.
+He maintained his interest in Canada's wilderness areas throughout his life and could be heard a few days before his death on the CBC Radio One program The Current speaking against the provision of Wi-Fi service in national parks.
 He is buried at the historic St. Mark's Anglican Church cemetery in Port Hope.